Chardan Healthcare Acquisition Corp. Announces Merger Agreement with BiomX Ltd.

 Post-closing, Mr. Solomon and three current BiomX directors will join Mr. Grossman and Dr. Amusa from CHAC on the seven-person board of directors.
 An additional board member will be designated by BiomX.

-The description of the business combination contained herein is only a summary and is qualified in its entirety by reference to the definitive agreement relating to the business combination, a copy of which will be filed by CHAC with the Securities and Exchange Commission ("SEC") as an exhibit to a Current Report on Form 8-K. Additional information about the proposed transaction will be described in CHAC's preliminary proxy statement relating to the business combination, which CHAC will file with the SEC.
+The description of the business combination contained herein is only a summary and is qualified in its entirety by reference to the definitive agreement relating to the business combination, a copy of which is filed by CHAC with the Securities and Exchange Commission ("SEC") as an exhibit to a Current Report on Form 8-K. Additional information about the proposed transaction is described in CHAC's preliminary proxy statement relating to the business combination, which has been filed with the SEC and is available at https://www.sec.gov/Archives/edgar/data/1739174/000121390019012931/prem14a0719_chardanhealth.htm.

 Conference Call Scheduled